 Oracle’s lakefront campus, which sits on 27 acres and is estimated to have cost the global tech giant over $300 million, will support around 3,000 employees as Oracle expands its Austin presence by 50%.

 Additionally, if Oracle chooses to expand on the additional land it owns surrounding its current campus, the company has the potential to house up to 10,000 employees.
-(And we’ve heard that Oracle has already kicked off its expansion process already.)
+(And we’ve heard that Oracle has kicked off its expansion process already.)

 The completion of Oracle’s campus has sparked interest from office users and developers, creating an office market where there previously wasn’t one.